FudanMPL/Garnet/README.md

 Global data sent = 0.001424 MB (all parties)
 ```

-The runtime and communication size are  0.00636278 seconds and 0.000656 MB (Time1 = 0.00636278 seconds (0.000656 MB)).
-Note that the reported communication rounds (10 rounds) are larger than the real required communication rounds (1 rounds) due to the not accurate communcation rounds count method.
+The runtime and communication size are 0.00636278 seconds and 0.000656 MB, respectively (referred to as Time1).
+All subsequent evaluations in this section utilize Time1.
+It is important to note that the reported number of communication rounds (10 rounds) exceeds the actual required rounds (1 round) due to inaccuracies in the communication round counting method.

 #### (2) Convert-A2B